 If you need to take IV methylprednisolone or oral prednisone on an ongoing basis, the long-term side effects of corticosteroids include (but are not limited to) weight gain, acne, thinning of skin, stretch marks, elevated blood sugar, elevated cholesterol, peptic ulcers, cataracts, glaucoma, weight gain, decreased bone density, increased risk of osteonecrosis of the bone, growth suppression, muscle wasting, and increased susceptibility to infection.

-Tell your doctor if you are concerned you may be experiencing any side effects, or if you develop a fever or any new symptoms after starting this medication, as it may cause an increased risk for infection.
-If you miss a scheduled infusion, notify your doctor.
-Talk to your doctor about which vaccines are appropriate for you.
-If you are pregnant or are considering pregnancy, discuss this with your doctor before starting medication.
+Tell your rheumatology provider if you are concerned you may be experiencing any side effects, or if you develop a fever or any new symptoms after starting this medication, as it may cause an increased risk for infection.
+If you miss a scheduled infusion, notify your rheumatology provider.
+Talk to your rheumatology provider about which vaccines are appropriate for you.
+If you are pregnant or are considering pregnancy, discuss this with your rheumatology provider before starting medication.